Level 1: What is SA? | Entry | Schedule | Curriculum | Instructors | Costs | Payments | FAQ

 TARGETED DIET & LIFESTYLE CORRECTIONS

-The Svastha Āchārya (Āyurvedic Health Coach) Certificate Program is an accelerated, career-focused program to practice Āyurvedic Medicine internationally.
-The SA Program is for students who intend to practice Āyurveda professionally in a clinical setting or continue with advanced, professional training.
+The Svastha Āchārya (Āyurvedic Health Coach) Certificate Program is an intensive, career-focused program to practice Āyurvedic Medicine internationally.
+The SA Program is for students who intend to practice Āyurveda on others in a professional or clinical setting.
+This program is the foundation for further training in advanced Ayurvedic medicine.

 Learn extensive core principles of Āyurvedic Medicine and their application methods for multicultural environments.
 Develop assessment skills to identify risk factors, individual constitution, deviation, external and internal factors that impact holistic health.
 Perform root cause analysis for individuals, confirm with scientific testing methods and correct deviations using diet, lifestyle, targeted single herbal protocols and self-care treatments.

-Graduates work independently and collaboratively to identify appropriate clients, assess and quantify health, identify potential causative factors, create a custom health improvement plan and follow-up with patients and clients to maximize positive results.
+Graduates work independently and collaboratively to identify appropriate clients or patients, assess and quantify health, identify potential causative factors, create a custom health improvement plan and follow-up to maximize long-term results.

 ENTRY REQUIREMENTS